Jack Frost (1998 film)

-Jack Frost is a 1998 American Christmas fantasy comedy film directed by Troy Miller and starring Michael Keaton and Kelly Preston.
+Jack Frost is a 1998 American Christmas fantasy comedy film directed by Troy Miller (in his directorial debut) and starring Michael Keaton and Kelly Preston.
 Keaton plays the title character, a father and musician killed in a car accident, only to be brought back to life in the form of a snowman via a magical harmonica.
-It received mixed to negative reviews and became a box-office bomb, grossing just $34 million against a budget of $40–85 million.
+It received negative critical reviews and became a box-office bomb, grossing just $34 million against a budget of $40–85 million.

 Three of Frank Zappa's four children, Dweezil Zappa, Ahmet Zappa, and Moon Unit Zappa, appear in the film.